xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x003-Matrix.md

 Note that eigenvalues, vectors are not preserved.

+The most "canonical" form of row equivalent matrix is the echelon form and reduced echelon form

+**Definition (echelon form, reduced echelon form)** A matrix is in echelon form if it satisfies the following properties

+- All nonzero rows are above any rows of all zeros
+- each leading entry of a row is in a column to the right of the leading entry of the row above it
+- all entries in a column below a leading entry are zeros

+Intuitively, this means the nonzero leading entry has a steplike pattern in the matrix.

+Note that each matrix may be row reduced into more than one echelon forms.

+**Definition (reduced echelon form)** In addition to the echelon conditions, it also has to satisfy:

+- the leading entry in each nonzero row is 1
+- each leading 1 is the only nonzero entry in its column

+Note that each matrix can be row reduced into 1 form of echelon matrix, so this is the canonical form with respect to row equivalence.

 **Collorary (algebra of triangular matrix)** Triangular matrix is preserved under many operations.
 For example,
 - sum of upper triangular is upper triangular